-from eddy covariance flux towers that monitor peatlands by recording the ecosystem’s “breathing,” allowing scientists to trace annual carbon cycles.
+The works draw on real-time CO2 measurements from onsite and distant sensors including eddy covariance flux towers that monitor peatlands by recording the ecosystem’s “breathing,” allowing scientists to trace annual carbon cycles.
+Algorithmic works retrieve aggregated CO₂ flux data at 30-minute intervals and translate this atmospheric exchange into the rhythm of human breath, aligning atmospheric processes with embodied time.

 Over four years of attending to these daily fluctuations, Mc Donald has observed the data gradually settling within the rewetted cutaway bog at All Saints, Co.
 Offaly.
 This subtle calming mirrors the landscape itself, where earthen bunds divide the peatland into shallow cells that slowly refill with rainwater as restoration takes hold.
-Rather than pursuing predictive certainty, the works listen toquieter rhythms—embracing drift, fluctuation, and the slow recalibration of living ground.

 Formed through restored bogs, shared datasets, and slow walking alongside scientists and NPWS contractors, the works emerge from peatlands that store carbon, memory, and breath.
-These landscapes function as living archives whose capacity to regulatewater, sequester carbon, and sustain biodiversity isinseparable from practices of care and restoration.
+These landscapes function as living archives whose capacity to regulate water, sequester carbon, and sustain biodiversity is inseparable from practices of care and restoration.
 Intact bogs remove greenhouse gases from the atmosphere by locking carbon within waterlogged peat; when drained, they shift into an aerobic state, triggering decomposition and the release of stored carbon back into the air.

 Across the exhibition, low-power animations, custom-built greenhouse gas chambers, data-driven giclée prints, wearable CO2 receivers, and sensor-driven performances assemble into a techno-ecology that quietly resists optimisation.
 Mc Donald’s slow-media, small-file methodology privileges ecological time, subtle perception, and minimal energy use.
 Her coded line drawings—developed in JavaScript using low-resolution datasets—position “small-footprint” media as both aesthetic strategy and ecological ethic.

-By visualising CO2 flux at the rhythm of human breath, Mc Donald aligns atmospheric processes with embodied human time.
-Elsewhere, the work traces a lineage to early eighteenth-century glass-chamber experiments that first demonstrated how plants regenerate air through light.
-In We Share the Same Air and a series of floating chambers developed for performances at All Saints Bog, the chamber is reimagined not as a sealed scientific container but as a porous, light-permeable ecosystem.
+“We Share the Same Air along with other automated sculptural works, Cloud Chamber (868MHz Transmitter) and Floating Chamber (868MHz Transmitter) are creative adaptations of the closed chamber method used in the field by peat restoration experts.
+These works traces a lineage to early eighteenth-century glass-chamber experiments that first demonstrated how plants regenerate air through light.
+In We Share the Same Air and a series of floating chambers developed for performances at All Saints Bog, the chamber are reimagined not as a sealed scientific container but as a porous, light-permeable ecosystem.
 Echoing the Wardian case—once used to transport plants through colonial trade networks—these structures redirect enclosure toward reciprocity and care.

 The film Bund Walkers / Cloud Chambers, set within the rewetted peatland of All Saints, Co.
 Offaly, anchors the exhibition in the landscape that generated it—where sensing, restoration,and embodied attention converge within the slow respiration of the bog.